galaxyproject/training-material/topics/epigenetics/tutorials/formation_of_super-structures_on_xi/tutorial.md

 During sequencing, errors are introduced, such as incorrect nucleotides being called.
 These are due to the technical limitations of each sequencing platform.
 Sequencing errors might bias the analysis and can lead to a misinterpretation of the data.

 Sequence quality control is therefore an essential first step in your analysis.
-We use here similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+We use here similar tools as described in ["Quality control" tutorial]({{site.baseurl}}/topics/sequence-analysis): [falco](https://github.com/smithlabcode/falco) a faster alternative to [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).

 > <hands-on-title>Quality control</hands-on-title>
 >